ali-ebraheem/pre-signed-url-storage-service/README.md

 ## Overview

-StorageService is a C# gRPC-based microservice for generating secure upload URLs and validating file uploads.
+StorageService is a C# gRPC-based dockerized microservice for generating secure upload URLs and validating file uploads.
 It provides endpoints for clients to request upload URLs and verify file existence.

 ## Features